+Today, I’m sharing a Jera Harvest Rune Tarot Spread.
 Jera is the rune of the Wheel of the Year.
-It reminds us that though time appears linear, it is in fact cyclic and that what goes around, comes around.
+It reminds us that though time appears linear, it is cyclic and that what goes around, comes around.
 To me, as I grow older, I find this easier to see.
-My own limited time-line, for instance, can quite easily be placed in greater cycles of life-death-rebirth.
+My limited physical timeline in this incarnation, for instance, can quite easily be placed in greater cycles of life-death-rebirth.

 The Anglo-Saxon rune poem for Jera: